RichardRed0x/politeia-digest/issue-057.md

 Published Mar 7 by buck54321 | 25 comments

 This proposal requests a budget of $182,000 to fund around 9 months of work on the Decred DEX client, with a focus on improving wallet functionality for all of the assets supported.
-Additional assets are being targeted for support, like Polygon and Didgybyte, and the integrated wallet functionality will be improved for Zcash (to support shielded pools) and Decred (staking and mixing).
-The rationale for this refocus of development is that Decred DEX is the first point of contact many users have with Decred, they may not want or need a heavy duty wallet like Decrediton but could still benefit from some of Decred's advanced features through the built in DEX wallet.
+Additional assets are being targeted for support, like Polygon and DigiByte, and the integrated wallet functionality will be improved for Zcash (to support shielded pools) and Decred (staking and mixing).
+The rationale for this refocus of development is that Decred DEX is the first point of contact many users have with Decred, they may not want or need a heavy duty wallet like Decrediton but could still benefit from some of Decred's advanced features through the built-in DEX wallet.

 **[Decred DEX - Market Maker and Arbitrage Bot Development](https://proposals.decred.org/record/8b1ceda)**

-Published Mar 7 by martonp | 8 comments
+Published Mar 7 by martonp, last edited Mar 16 | 8 comments

 This proposal requests a budget of $73,000 for development of market making and arbitrage trading bots to work with Decred DEX, work is expected to take 9 months (with a limit of 14) and would be led by @martonp.
 The rationale for providing software to run these bots is that it would open up the prospect of acting as a market maker to many more users because they would not need to create their own bot first.
-Decred DEX markets would benefit from added liquidity provided by users running the market maker bots, and the arbitrage trading bot could be used to generate profits by exploiting and closing gaps between the DEX price and that on a CEX.
+Decred DEX markets would benefit from added liquidity provided by users running the market maker bots, and the arbitrage trading bot could be used to generate profits by exploiting and closing gaps between the DEX price and that on a CEX (initially Binance and Bittrex).

 ## Approved Proposals